 Merino is a regal breed of sheep famous for its fine, soft wool (usually referred to as fibre) which was historically gifted between generations as it once was between kings.

-The Merino oldest surviving sheep breed in the world, the Merino, dates back to 500BC.
-The majestic and noble Merino originated in Spain and later flourished in France and Germany.
-By the 17th Century the Merino was so highly prized that it was an offence punishable by death for anyone to attempt to export one from Spain.
-The royal houses of England, Saxony, Hungary and France all established royal Merino flocks, thus contributing greatly to the Merino’s development.
+The oldest surviving sheep breed in the world, the merino dates back to 500BC.
+The majestic and noble merino originated in Spain and later flourished in France and Germany.
+By the 17th Century the merino was so highly prized that it was an offence punishable by death for anyone to attempt to export one from Spain.
+The royal houses of England, Saxony, Hungary and France all established royal merino flocks, thus contributing greatly to the merino’s development.

 As with so much of New Zealand’s history, Captain James Cook is credited with first introducing sheep to New Zealand.
-They were Merino.
+They were merino sheep.
 Forty years later the Reverend Samuel Marsden brought to New Zealand the first real flock.
-Bred from pure Spanish Merino these sheep were given to him by King George III of England in appreciation of a fine Merino wool suit.
-The Merino has thrived in the bracing mountainous air of New Zealand’s rugged and spectacular high country environment.
+Bred from pure Spanish merino these sheep were given to him by King George III of England in appreciation of a fine merino wool suit.
+The merino has thrived in the bracing mountainous air of New Zealand’s rugged and spectacular high country environment, ever since.

 What types of wool are there?